 Crochet coffee cuff.
 (If you're not big on embellishment, you can skip to the next step.)

 At this point, make sure your working yarn is on the same edge as the tail from the beginning of your work (you'll need this for step 4).
 If it isn't, you can add another row, or rip one out.
+You are going to have wide, loose spaces between each "rib", along the long edge of your fabric (I circled these in the second picture below).
+Crochet along the long edge, single-crocheting into the tight spaces, and double crocheting four times in each loose space.
 Vice Versa Scarves.
 Author by Even Howard Introduction It has occurred to me that while we often play Santa or other generous holiday characters we rarely play Cupid to anyone but our most favorite person.

 I designed these ‘One and The Other’ scarves to be a quick and personal gift for a favorite couple.
 Now you may be thinking “But I’m in my favorite couple.”
 These scarves are worked in a simple pattern of chains and single crochet: easy but substantial.
 Materials List Eight skeins of worsted weight yarn of any soft kind.
 (92meters/50grams per skein) Choose four main colors for One and four main colors for The Other, making sure they coordinate for use as accents too.
 Finished Size One: 17cm x 174cm, The Other: 13.5cm x 174cm Gauge 21st/10cm (4in), 17rows/10cm (4in) in pattern (sc1, ch1) Notes This pattern uses US notationch = chainsc = single crochet Edges Changing Colors.

 Tunian Crochet Blanket Pattern - Stash Buster Blanket.
 Tunisian Crochet Pattern - Not a Finished Blanket Bust through your stash in record time - creating a beautiful, EASY blanket of interwoven color and texture to show for it!